My wife is a Family Practice Physician. We bought our first house when we moved to residency – many lessons learned.

 How much does it cost?

-And if you want to totally DIY, you’ll find that almost everything is available somewhere on this website.
+And if you want to totally DIY without calling me at all, you’ll find that a lot of the important information is available somewhere on this website.

 What states do I work in?